bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 date: 2015-03-24 10:00:10 -0700
 categories: [Life]
 title: "The Discovery of Magic"
-description: "My high-level thoughts on very long-term trends to keep in mind."
+description: "My high-level thoughts on long-term trends to keep in mind."
 share_image: /images/blog/2015/discovery-magic.jpg
 ---